 - An Irish Leaving Cert with at least five subjects at grade O6/H7 or above and a minimum of 160 points.
-The five subjects must include: English or Irish.
-Maths is also required in most cases or an international qualification that we deem equivalent. - Be a mature applicant ie 23 years or older by the 1st of January of the year of entry. - FET Level 5 holder. - UK entrants must have an award of level 3 on the UK framework.
+The five subjects must include: English or Irish. - Maths is required in most cases or an international qualification that we deem equivalent. - The minimum CAO points requirement is 160. - Be a mature applicant i.e. 23 years or older by the 1st of January of the year of entry. - FET Level 5 holder (subject to specific programme requirements). - UK entrants must have an award of level 3 on the UK framework.
 Applicants must have 5 subjects and at least one A-level at grade E or better. - Garda vetting may apply.